-This course examines 1-2 Timothy and Titus.
-Attention is given to authorship, date, purposes, and the historical circumstances that called forth each letter.
-Emphasis is placed on discovering the value of the letters for the church today.
+This course examines 1-2 Timothy and Titus, including their authorship, date, purposes, and historical circumstances.
+Special emphasis is placed on discovering the value of these letters for the Church today and exploring the issues of offices and pastoral ministry.